 In announcing his lawsuit, Attorney General Schneiderman said one of his goals was to “ensure that victims will be compensated” for Weinstein's actions in the event of a likely sale of TWC.
 Based on the allegations reported in this case, there will be a great number of women entitled to such compensation.

 While the Weinstein lawsuit represents one of the more extreme cases of sexual harassment, many other New Yorkers continue to suffer in lower-profile but equally hostile work environments.
 If you are one of these victims, do not continue to suffer in silence.
-Contact the New York employment law attorneys at White, Nisar & Hilferty, LLP, to schedule a consultation today.
+Contact the New York employment lawyers at Nisar Law Group, P.C., to schedule a consultation today.